 Homes in Lakeport Cluster, which are now more than 30 years old, are unique in several ways.
 This checklist is designed with Lakeport homes in mind, and these suggestions may help to reduce major repairs in the future.
 If you think you have a problem, however, we urge you to seek advice from a licensed and insured contractor or other service professional.

-Although the cluster’s landscaping contractor takes care of common areas, our own driveways, yards, and other areas are our responsibility.
-Residents should not dump what they collect into the wooded common areas.
-Instead, they should dispose of leaves and other debris (e.g., fallen branches, dead outdoor potted annuals) from yards, patios, driveways, decks, and entranceways by placing them in large compostable paper yard-waste bags available at home improvement stores and Costco.
+- Although the cluster’s landscaping contractor takes care of common areas, our own driveways, yards, and other areas are our responsibility.
+Residents should not dump what they collect into the wooded common areas or on the street.
+Instead, they should dispose of leaves and other debris from yards (e.g., fallen branches, dead outdoor potted annuals), patios, driveways, decks, and entranceways by placing them in large compostable paper yard-waste bags available at home improvement stores and Costco.
 Pickup for yard waste is Thursdays.

 - Turn off the valves of the water lines to outdoor spigots.
-Typically, the valves are located in the same room as the hot water heater.
+Typically (but not always), the valves are located in the same room as the hot water heater.
 After turning off the water, open the outdoor spigot to drain the line so that there is no water in the line to freeze over the winter.

 - Fire-retardant plywood roof sheathing must be replaced if the material degrades due to high attic temperatures, which can cause it to fail to retard the spread of fire.